-Doing your best to avoid other people and public areas with the outbreak of coronavirus (COVID-19) is not as easy as it sounds.
+Avoiding other people during this outbreak of coronavirus is not as easy as it sounds.
 Maybe you have a job or other requirements that force you outside of your home for a period of time.
-If you do have to go out in public, how do you protect the people in your home from coronavirus?
+If you do have to go out in public, how do you protect your family members from getting coronavirus?

 How to keep your family safe from coronavirus